-The ARC has undertaken a review of all non-audit services provided by the external auditors in FY2023 and is satisfied that the extent of such services would not affect the independence of the external auditors before confirming their re-nomination.
-The aggregate amount of audit fees payable to external auditors for FY2023 was S\$755,945, of which audit fees amounted to S\$717,905 and non-audit fees amounting to S\$38,040.
+The ARC has undertaken a review of all non-audit services provided by the external auditors in FY2024 and is satisfied that the extent of such services would not affect the independence of the external auditors before confirming their re-nomination.
+The aggregate amount of audit fees payable to external auditors for FY2024 was S\$878,501, of which audit fees amounted to S\$841,061 and non-audit fees amounting to S\$37,440, this encompasses audit fees amounted to S\$262,911 payable to a member firm of RSM International of which RSM SG Assurance LLP in Singapore is a member.
 In respect of the financial year under review, the external auditors have confirmed that they are in compliance with the independence requirements set out in the Code of Professional Conduct and Ethics under the Accountants (Public Accountants) Rules of the Singapore Accountants Act and have affirmed their independence in this respect.
-In reviewing the nomination of RSM SG Assurance LLP for re-appointment for the financial year ending 31 December 2024, the ARC had considered the adequacy of the resources and experience of RSM SG Assurance LLP including the audit engagement partner assigned to the audit and the number and experience of the supervisory and professional staff assigned to the Trust's audit.
+In reviewing the nomination of RSM SG Assurance LLP for re-appointment for the financial year ending 31 December 2025, the ARC had considered the adequacy of the resources and experience of RSM SG Assurance LLP including the audit engagement partner assigned to the audit and the number and experience of the supervisory and professional staff assigned to the Trust's audit.
 The ARC reviewed the Audit Quality Indicators presented by RSM SG Assurance LLP.

-On the basis above, the ARC, with the concurrence of the Board, has recommended the re-appointment of RSM SG Assurance LLP as the external auditors, which will be subject to approval of Unitholders at LMIR Trust's Annual General Meeting to be held on 25 April 2024.
+On the basis above, the ARC, with the concurrence of the Board, has recommended the re-appointment of RSM SG Assurance LLP as the external auditors, which will be subject to approval of Unitholders at LMIR Trust's Annual General Meeting to be held on 28 April 2025.

-In the review of the financial statements for FY2023, the ARC has discussed with both Management and the external auditors on the impact of the COVID-19 pandemic and its effects on the mall operations and the operating environment, the accounting principles that were applied and their judgement of items that might affect the integrity of the financial statements as well as the key audit matters, which is included in the Independent Auditor's Report.
+In the review of the financial statements for FY2024, the ARC has discussed with both Management and the external auditors on the impact of the ongoing global and domestic uncertainties that are remains elevated and its effects on the mall operations and the operating environment, the accounting principles that were applied and their judgement of items that might affect the integrity of the financial statements as well as the key audit matters, which is included in the Independent Auditor's Report.

-The ARC also held discussion with the Management on their plans and measures taken and assessed the ability of the Group to continue operating as a going concern and the relevant factors and bases considered in analyzing the validity of the going concern, details of which are found in Note 1 to the financial statements on pages from 96 to 98 of the Annual Report.

-Key Audit Matters How the ARC reviewed these matters and what decisions were made Valuation of investment properties The ARC considered the methodologies and key assumptions applied by the valuers in arriving at the valuation of the investment properties.
+Key Audit Matters

+How the ARC reviewed these matters and what decisions were made

+Valuation of investment properties

+The ARC considered the methodologies and key assumptions applied by the valuers in arriving at the valuation of the investment properties.

 The valuation of investment properties was also an area of focus of the external auditor.
-The external auditor has included this item as a key audit matter in their audit of report for the financial year ended 31 December 2023.
+The external auditor has included this item as a key audit matter in their audit of report for FY2024.
 Please refer to the Independent Auditor's Report of this Annual Report.

 The ARC considered the findings of the external auditors, including their assessment of the appropriateness of valuation methodologies and the underlying key assumptions applied in the valuation of investment properties.

-The ARC was satisfied with the valuation process, the methodologies used and the valuation of investment properties as adopted as at 31 December 2023.
+The ARC was satisfied with the valuation process, the methodologies used and the valuation of investment properties as adopted as at 31 December 2024.

+Going concern assessment

+The ARC has discussed the key assumptions used in the going concern assessment with Management including their plans and measures taken, and considered the findings of the external auditors, which included the review and independent stress test of these assumptions.

+The ARC concurred with the conclusion of Management and external auditors on the going concern assessment.